richyxdd/heji-fit/README.md

-# Fitness Website V2
+# Heji Fit

-A modern, responsive fitness website built with HTML, CSS, and JavaScript.
+A modern, responsive fitness website for personal training and fitness coaching.

 ## Features